Lcarey/HIS3InterspeciesEpistasis/Data/README.txt

 s		Fitness
 		Estimated as exponent fitted in growth curve.
-		Fequencies of nucleotide genotypes corresponding to one amino acid genotype were summed before fitting.
-		Scaled between 0 and 0.45, where 0 is fitness of nonsense genotypes summed together and 0.45 is wt fitness
+		Scaled so that 0 is the fitness of nonsense genotypes and 1.0 is wt fitness

 s_std	Error of fitness reported by fitting function.